How We Work

 next arrow

-The NCCA is 18 Christian Churches, gathered from across this wide brown land, who have embarked on a pilgrimage together.
+The NCCA is 18 National Christian Churches, gathered from across this wide brown land, who have embarked on a pilgrimage together.
 We each bring a widely varied history of place, experience, and theology, but we share a common faith and confession in the Lord Jesus Christ as God and Saviour.
 We also share a common future as we are convinced that the future of Christians in Australia lies together, not in separation.

 Latest News & Media Releases